jkfran/jkfran.com/_posts/2022-03-16-big-o-notation-python.md

 ## Quadratic Complexity (O(n^2))

+Exponential growth is a trap we've all fall into at least once.
 Need to find a matching pair for each item in an array?
-Exponential growth is a trap we've all fall into at least once.
-Putting a loop inside a loop is an excellent way of turning an array of 1,000 items into a million operation search that'll freeze your browser.
+Putting a loop inside a loop is an excellent way of turning an array of 1,000 items into a million operation search.
 It's always better to have to do 2,000 operations over two separate loops than a million with two nested loops.

 ```python
 def quadratic_algo(items):